mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 An envelope is used to contain other messages.
 Message containment is necessary in contexts in which multiple mPlane messages must be grouped into a single transaction in the underlying session protocol.
 It is legal to group any kind of message, and to mix messages of different types, in an envelope.
 However, in the current revision of the protocol, envelopes are primarily intended to be used for three distinct purposes:

-- To return multiple results for a single receipt or specification if appropriate (e.g., if a specification has run repeated instances of a measurement on a schedule).
 - To group multiple capabilities together within a single message (e.g., all the capabilities a given component has).
+- To return multiple results for a single receipt or specification.
-- To group multiple specifications into a single message (e.g., to simultaneously send a measurement specification along with a callback control specification).
+- To group multiple specifications into a single message.

 ## Message Sections